-Locus can search offline addresses in downloaded LoMaps only(beginning with their 2016/04/01 version).
-If the offline search list is empty you have no LoMaps downloaded or you have not updated them to 20160401 version - download/update them from Locus Store.
+Locus can search offline addresses in downloaded LoMaps only.
+If the offline search list is empty you have download a LoMap from Locus Store.

 Tapping displays the selected item (city, street) on map directly.

 For other options of searching a new location tap button.
-Here you can set the basic search modules and also use special ones - via Location selector:
+Here you can set the basic search modules and also use special ones Available only with Premium - via Location selector:

 This feature requires Locus Contacts add-on installed

-With this add-on you can display postal addresses of your contacts on a map.
-Locus Map reads your contact list, filters items with attached addresses and displays them in a table.
+With this add-on, you can display the postal addresses of your contacts on a map.
+Locus Map reads your contact list, filters contacts with attached addresses and displays them in a table.
 Select or search which contact to display on a map.
 In case a contact has two addresses, both are displayed.

 To modify your search, add more parameters: